alexcampbelling/ColorMarketplace/README.md

 - `npm run build`: This script compiles the smart contracts using Hardhat.

-- `npm run test`: This script runs the test suite using Hardhat.
+- `npm run local-test`: This script runs the test suite using Hardhat.
+It uses the hardhat runtime environment with taregt evm "Paris".

+- `npm run testnet-test <market address>`: Will run the same tests as local on the given address.
+(Only for Sepolia atm)

+- `npm run clean`: Removed local artifacts and cache directories for sanity checking solidity builds.

+- `npm run clean-build`: Does the above and then builds

-- `npm run deploy-testnet`: Deploys market code to testnet via hardhat
+- `npm run deploy-sepolia`: Deploys current built contracts to the Sepolia testnet chain.
+Check the `scripts/deploy.ts` for details.

-- `npm run deploy-mainnet`: NOT IMPLEMENTED

-To run a script, open your terminal, navigate to the project directory, and enter the command for the script.
-For example, to run the `build` script, you would enter `npm run build`.
+- `npm run flatten`: Flattens all solidity files into one file.
+This is just for verifying contracts on testnet, we should upload and verify via multiple files for launch.

 ## Todo

-- Licensing
-- Payable vs nonpayable, ensure I got it all down fine
-- Consider Forge testing (for fuzzing and tracing, but more overhead to get this started where hardhat works already)
-  - Maybe do business / integration tests in hardhat, and fuzzing / unit tests in forge

 ## License